facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 - ReadableMap -> Object
 - ReadableArray -> Array

-> Note: The following types are currently supported but will not be supported in TurboModules Please avoid using them:
+> The following types are currently supported but will not be supported in TurboModules Please avoid using them:
 >
 > - Integer -> ?number
 > - int -> number
 > - Float -> ?number
 > - float -> number

-It is worth noting that, for Android, React Native has less support for argument types than it does for iOS.
-For example, in iOS, your native method can include argument types of `NSDate` and React Native will handle converting Javascript date strings and numbers into the native NSDate argument type.
-In Android, `Date` conversion is not supported out of the box.
-App developers on iOS can also extend the type conversions supported by React Native by extending the `RCTConvert` class, which is not supported for Android.
-However, if you need an argument type not included in the supported list above you can always handle the conversion within the native method yourself like so:
+For argument types not listed above, you will need to handle the conversion yourself.
+For example, in Android, `Date` conversion is not supported out of the box.
+You can handle the conversion to the `Date` type within the native method yourself like so:

 ```java
     String dateFormat = "yyyy-MM-dd";